CulDeVu/culdevu.github.io/thought/2025-03-08-moon-clock.md

 Along a similar vein, there's the effects of relativity.
 Aberration is the big one, which is where stars will appear in slightly different positions at different times of the year due to different relativistic length contactions when Earth's velocity changes.
 This affects all stars, by upwards of ~0.005 degrees.

+Also there's the fact that light takes a while to get to places in space, so where an object is now will be different from where you see it in the sky.

 Also of course is light deflection of gravity.
 This one, I have no idea.
 I'm very slowly working through link(https://www.amazon.com/Course-Differential-Geometry-Readings-Mathematics/dp/8185931674)[A Course in Differential Geometry and Lie Groups], so maybe one day I'll understand this stuff.

 ...
 Yeah.
 I think that's about everything.
 At least the lower order terms.